Fine Art Photography And Water Reflections

-I will show you how is possible to produce this kind of shoot with little effort; with some imagination and creativity you will be ready to get a ground-breaking image in no time!
+Many people ask about my water drop reflection photographs, are they photo manipulations or captured images?
+They are true captured images and I would like to show you that it is possible to produce this kind of shot with little effort.
+With some imagination and creativity, you will be ready to take a groundbreaking image in no time!

 Water Drop Reflection Photography Diagram